robbe-haesendonck/py-xml-escpos/README.md

 XML-ESC/POS is a simple python library that allows you to print receipts on ESC/POS Compatible receipt printers with a simple utf8 encoded XML format similar to HTML.
-Barcode, pictures, text encoding are automatically handled.
 No more dicking around with esc-pos commands !

 The following example is self-explanatory: